Skip to main content

 LDL Receptor Upregulation Downregulation Modulates serum cholesterol clearance

-The evidence demonstrates that maintaining a euthyroid state is a critical component of prevention.
+The evidence demonstrates that maintaining a euthyroid state is a critical component of cardiovascular disease prevention.
 The long-term effects of an untreated imbalance are not merely symptomatic; they are progressive, structural, and molecular changes that degrade the integrity of the entire cardiovascular system.
 Clinical intervention is therefore not just about symptom management; it is about halting a pathological remodeling process at the cellular and genetic level.

 References